Taking part in the activity

 Students lead the conversations in I’m a Scientist, which means all age groups, ability levels, and backgrounds are able to get something out of taking part.
 The activity is open to:

-- Sixth form colleges, special schools, pupil referral units and other non-mainstream educational settings
+- Junior and senior cycle, special schools and other non-mainstream educational settings

 There are a maximum of 40 student logins assigned per class, but schools can apply to have multiple classes taking part — in fact, we recommend it.
 Getting a whole year group involved with the activity means bigger benefits and widespread change in attitudes towards science and STEM careers.